-There is a limit on the maximum period of time (measured in academic years) that one can receive Federal Direct Subsidized Loans are limited to 150 percent of the published program length.
+There is a limit on the maximum period of time (measured in academic years) that one can receive Federal Direct Subsidized Loans.
+Federal Direct Subsidized Loans are limited to 150 percent of the published program length.
 This is considered the maximum eligibility period.
 For example, if a student is enrolled in a four-year bachelor's degree program, the maximum period for which the student can receive Federal Direct Subsidized Loans is six years (150 percent of 4 years = 6 years).
 If a student is enrolled in a two-year associate's degree program, the maximum period for which the student can receive Federal Direct Subsidized Loans is six years (150 percent of 4 years = 6 years).
-If a student is enrolled in a two-year associate's degree program, the maximum period for which the student can receive Federal Direct Subsidized Loans is three years (150 percent of 2 years = 3 years).
-The maximum eligibility period can change if a student changes programs to a program with a different length of study.
+If a student is enrolled in a two-year associate's degree program, the maximum period for which the student can receive Federal Direct Subsidized Loans is strugent to a program with a different length of study.
 Also, if students receive Federal Direct Subsidized Loans for one program and then change to another program, the Federal Direct Subsidized Loans received for the earlier program will count toward the new maximum eligibility period.